grymwulf/mathapp_backend/README.md

     3. npm start
 7. Application will listen on port indicated by the environment variable PORT specified in .env or by default 8000

+# Docker
+This application has been updated to work with docker-compose, and as such if you want to deploy this using docker, please use the following information:

+## Requirements (Docker)
+1. Java Development Kit (JDK v8 or higher)
+2. Apache Ant
+3. Docker (w/ docker-compose)

+## Settings
+1. The docker-compose loads all of the relevant environment variables - if needed or desired please update the environment variables to match your system settings.

+## Running the app
+1. In the app base directory, run the command 'ant docker.start' - please be aware that there is a large delay in getting the node application running - due to the development environment, it runs 'npm install' each time it starts the containers.
+Please wait until you get the console logging indicating the node application has started successfully.
+2. To stop the application use 'ant docker.stop'

 # Generate API Docs:
  - `apidoc -i /routes -o /doc`